 Hand In: A one or two paragraph summary.
+Be sure to explain how the findings in the article fit in with the theories we have discussed in class.
+One summary per student.
 Be sure to include a bibliography.
 Cite your sources!

-- Quality of presentation of material - Discussion questions/ facilitation of class discussion - One or two paragraph summary written by each group member.
+- Quality of presentation of material - Connection of topic with theories we have discussed in class. - Discussion questions/ facilitation of class discussion - One or two paragraph summary written by each group member.
+This summary must explain the important points in the article(s) and how they relate to topics discussed in class.